 The first day Luke helped produced a timeline, throughout the rest of the placement he looked newspaper clippings, scanning them and seeing if they were suitable for the website.

-The first day Lauren came to the placement she had too help Grete listen to an interview, and help edit it to put on the website.
+The first day Lauren came to the placement she had to help Grete listen to an interview, and help edit it to put on the website.
 Throughout the rest of the placement this was what I had to do.
 Eventually putting some work up on the website, which was of a man called Mr Richard Edleston.

-When we was both on the placement together, we had to go on a walk around Stevenage, using a special route that the Museum had created, which was then put onto an app which had to be downloaded.
+When we were both on the placement together, we had to go on a walk around Stevenage, using a special route that the Museum had created, which was then put onto an app which had to be downloaded.

 While we were both here, we had the pleasure of the BBC coming in to look at the New Towns’ Project.
 This was a manic day, but also very exciting because Twiggy was coming in to present the show and also many interviews were taking place.
 This was something neither of us had ever experienced before if we had never come to Stevenage Museum.